andrew/ultimate-awesome/README.md

 - [BotList](https://github.com/ShivangKakkar/BotList) - Https://t.me/StarkBots.
 - [awesome-adk-agents](https://github.com/sri-krishna-v/awesome-adk-agents) - Curated collection of AI agents built with Google’s Agent Development Kit (ADK): templates, best practices, and production-ready examples for research, business, automation, education, and more.
 - [awesome-ml4tpp](https://github.com/Thinklab-SJTU/awesome-ml4tpp) - Awesome machine learning for temporal point processes papers.
-- [awesome-vtk](https://github.com/tkoyama010/awesome-vtk) - A curated list of awesome stuff related to VTK 😎.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.